 Residents and businesses that are unable to download speeds of 2mbps where no modelling solutions are found can apply for a subsidy voucher from BDUK as part of the Better Broadband Scheme which they can use for broadband provision.

 For those residents and businesses where no funded solution is found as part of the Superfast Surrey programme, there are various options that they can consider to improve broadband speeds.
 They can investigate satellite, 4G and wireless services which may provide improved speeds; self-fund a private leased line; register interest in a fibre connection with Virgin Media’s ‘cable-my-street’, a mechanism for assessing where there is sufficient demand to justify private investment – https://www.virginmedia.com/cablemystreet/ or coordinate and help self-fund a community initiative such as BT’s Community Fibre Partnership (www.communityfibre.bt.com/).

 In the past four years, the Government has intervened to try and improve broadband provision.

 The Universal Service Commitment (USC) is being delivered by BDUK’s Better Broadband Scheme.
-This scheme has recently been extended and is now due to finish at the end of 2017.
+This scheme has recently been extended and is now due to finish at the end of 2018.
 Residents and businesses in Surrey that are currently unable to access download speeds of 2mbps or above can apply for a voucher from BDUK which can be used towards the cost of broadband infrastructure including satellite, 4G or towards a BT Community Fibre Partnership.
 More details can be found on the Better Broadband Scheme page.

 Beyond that a broadband Universal Service Obligation (USO) is currently being finalised that will give people the legal right to request a connection to broadband with a minimum download speed of 10 Mbps by 2020.
 Once the Superfast Surrey programme receives more details about the USO, information will be uploaded to our website.